COVID-19 Testing Center

 - For information about the court system, visit https://njcourts.gov/.

-- The Morris County Library is closed for an indefinite period.
-All programs and usage of conference and public meetings rooms are canceled for the month of April.
+- The Morris County Library is closed.
+All programs and use of conference and public rooms are canceled through June.
 For updates, visit the library website.

-- The Office of Temporary Assistance encourages residents to apply online or by phone for enrollment to our programs.
-Please note, due to the COVID-19 outbreak and the increase in applications, you may experience longer wait times in our response.
+- The Office of Temporary Assistance asks residents to apply online or by phone for enrollment to programs.
+Due to COVID-19 and a rise in applications, you may experience longer wait times.
 Read more at the OTA website.

-- Extended Hours service at the Office of Temporary Assistance are temporarily suspended.
+- Extended Hours service at OTA is temporarily suspended.

 - OTA Dover office is closed.

 - OTA main office on West Hanover Avenue in Morris Township is open but public access is limited.
-Staff members will be stationed at the front door to answer any questions.
+Staff will be at the front door to answer questions.

 - All applications will be taken by phone, mail or online.
 A drop box will be placed at the OTA main building for completed applications and mail.